 The Schools, too, are developing strongly, with two new educational centres established in India since K's death: Sahyadri School near Pune, and Pathashaala south of Chennai.
 Teacher education is also progressing.
-One of the initial steps was taken by Ahalya Chari56 with the Journal of the Krishnamurti Schools.
-Now Alok Mathur57 and Gopal Krishnamurthy58 are designing modules, conferences and seminars for teachers and others based on K's approach to education.
-Gopal hopes to collaborate with the University of California Santa Barbara and Winchester University in developing a college-level certification programme.
+One of the initial steps was taken by Ahalya Chari57 with the Journal of the Krishnamurti Schools.
+Now Alok Mathur58 and Gopal Krishnamurthy59 are designing modules, conferences and seminars for teachers and others based on K's approach to education.
+Gopal is collaborating with the University of California Santa Barbara and other universities in developing a college-level certification programme.